 How to Make Moong (Green Gram) and Kale Chane (Black Gram) Sprouts

 You can make healthy sprouts at home.
-It is highly recommended by nutritionists to include sprouts in our daily diet, especially breakfast.
-Though easily available in stores and markets, it is a good, and healthy idea to make them yourself at home.
+It is highly recommended by nutritionists to include sprouts in our daily diet, especially at breakfast.
+Though easily available in stores and markets, it is a good and healthy idea to make them yourself at home.
 Let me show you how.

 - Soak and cover them in clean water, and leave them overnight.
 The container, in which you soak the pulses should also be cleaned properly.